 If you’re eating a healthy, varied vegan diet you should be able to get all your protein from food alongside all those lovely vitamins and minerals that real food provides.

-But if you do want a quick fix, vegan-friendly protein powders – usually made from pea or hemp protein – have their place.
+But if you do want a quick fix, vegan-friendly recovery powders – usually made from pea or hemp protein – have their place.
 Just make sure you check the ingredients.
 Some protein powders use added flavourings, sugar or sodium (mostly to improve their pretty awful taste) - so it’s not just their protein content you need to be aware of.